Destiny 2 weekly reset is the most important day in the week for those wanting to get the most out of Bungie's loot-filled shooter.

 Many activities in the game - particularly those offering high level loot - are capped at dropping their rewards once per week, so learning the day these activities reset and start over is key to helping you reach higher levels and try out new challenges.

-If you're interested in reaching higher levels in general, our Destiny 2 Power level page explains the ins and outs of how levelling works.
+If you're interested in reaching higher levels in general, our Destiny 2 levelling page explains the ins and outs of how levelling works.

-What time is the Destiny 2 weekly reset and daily reset?
+What time is the Destiny 2 weekly reset and what changes each week?

 - UK: 6pm (BST)